AmitMirgal/create-bokya-template/README.md

     #    # #    # #  #     #   ######
     #    # #    # #   #    #   #    #
     #####   ####  #    #   #   #    #

+## run the following command to see the magic

+> npx create-bokya-template